awsdocs/amazon-fsx-lustre-user-guide/doc_source/what-is.md

 ## Integrations with AWS Services<a name="integration-aws-services"></a>

- Amazon FSx for Lustre integrates with Amazon SageMaker as an input data source\.
-When using Amazon SageMaker with Amazon FSx for Lustre, your machine learning training jobs are accelerated by eliminating the initial download step from Amazon S3\.
+ Amazon FSx for Lustre integrates with SageMaker as an input data source\.
+When using SageMaker with Amazon FSx for Lustre, your machine learning training jobs are accelerated by eliminating the initial download step from Amazon S3\.
 Additionally, your total cost of ownership \(TCO\) is reduced by avoiding the repetitive download of common objects for iterative jobs on the same dataset as you save on S3 requests costs\.
-For more information, see [What Is Amazon SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *Amazon SageMaker Developer Guide*
+For more information, see [What Is SageMaker?](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html) in the *Amazon SageMaker Developer Guide*\.

 Amazon FSx for Lustre integrates with AWS Batch using EC2 Launch Templates\.
-AWS Batch enables you to run batch computing workloads on the AWS Cloud, including high\-performance computing \(HPC\), machine learning \(ML\), and other asynchronous workloads\.
+AWS Batch enables you to run batch computing workloads on the AWS Cloud, including high performance computing \(HPC\), machine learning \(ML\), and other asynchronous workloads\.
 AWS Batch automatically and dynamically sizes instances based on job resource requirements\.
 For more information, see [What Is AWS Batch?](https://docs.aws.amazon.com/batch/latest/userguide/what-is-batch.html) in the *AWS Batch User Guide*\.

  Amazon FSx for Lustre integrates with AWS ParallelCluster\.
 AWS ParallelCluster is an AWS\-supported open\-source cluster management tool used to deploy and manage HPC clusters\.
 It can automatically create Amazon FSx for Lustre file systems or use existing file systems during the cluster creation process\.

 ## Security and Compliance<a name="security-compliance"></a>

 Amazon FSx for Lustre file systems support encryption at rest and in transit\.
 Amazon FSx automatically encrypts file system data at rest using keys managed in AWS Key Management Service \(AWS KMS\)\.
 Data in transit is also automatically encrypted on file systems in certain AWS Regions when accessed from supported EC2 instances\.
 For more information about data encryption in Amazon FSx for Lustre, including AWS Regions where encryption of data in transit is supported, see [Data Encryption in Amazon FSx for Lustre](encryption-fsxl.md)\.
 Amazon FSx has been assessed to comply with ISO, PCI\-DSS, and SOC certifications, and is HIPAA eligible\.
-For more more information, see [Security in Amazon FSx for Lustre](security.md)\.
+For more information, see [Security in Amazon FSx for Lustre](security.md)\.

 ## Assumptions<a name="assumptions"></a>